SCENE 01 / UNDERWATER LIGHTING

 Submersible lighting for your South African underwater production.

-Underwater lighting requires specialized waterproof fixtures to illuminate subjects beneath the surface.
+Here is how this works in practice.
+Underwater lighting needs specialized waterproof fixtures to illuminate subjects beneath the surface.
 South Africa's 2,798km coastline meets two oceans—the cold Atlantic on the Cape Peninsula and the warm Indian Ocean along the Wild Coast and KwaZulu-Natal South Coast—offering everything from kelp forests and great white shark cages to tropical reef shoots at Sodwana Bay.

-We supply professional submersible lighting systems and qualified dive crews across Johannesburg, Cape Town, Durban, Port Elizabeth, and Stellenbosch.
-Our team coordinates dive-rated LED and HMI fixtures, battery systems, and experienced underwater gaffers, with SAMSA and SANParks coordination for marine protected areas.
+Here is the short of it.
+We supply pro submersible lighting systems and qualified dive crews across Johannesburg, Cape Town, Durban, Port Elizabeth, and Stellenbosch.
+Our team sets up dive-rated LED and HMI fixtures, battery systems, and skilled underwater gaffers, with SAMSA and SANParks planning for marine covered areas.

 Capabilities